Home Exercise Encyclopedia The Copenhagen Plank

 For optimal results, I recommend starting with 2-3 sets of 20-30 seconds per side.
 As you get stronger, you can gradually increase the duration to 45-60 seconds per side.

-Step-by-Step Guide to the Copenhagen Plank
+How to Do the Copenhagen Plank

 How the Copenhagen Plank Differs from Other Planks

-Unlike traditional planks that primarily target the core, the Copenhagen plank places a significant emphasis on the adductors.
+Unlike traditional planks that primarily target the core, this plank places a significant emphasis on the adductors.
 This additional focus on the inner thighs makes it a more comprehensive exercise for lower body stability.
 Additionally, the Copenhagen plank requires balance and coordination, challenging your body in a way that standard planks do not.

 Recommendations